jinqijinqi/jinqijinqi/ImageFusion.md

 <details>
   <summary>details🎭</summary>

-  → survey
+  ## survey

-    1. X. Zhang and Y. Demiris, "Visible and Infrared Image Fusion Using Deep Learning," in IEEE Transactions on Pattern Analysis and Machine Intelligence, vol. 45, no. 8, pp. 10535-10554, Aug.
+    1).
+X. Zhang and Y. Demiris, "Visible and Infrared Image Fusion Using Deep Learning," in IEEE Transactions on Pattern Analysis and Machine Intelligence, vol. 45, no. 8, pp. 10535-10554, Aug.
 2023

-  → journal

-  → conference
+    2). hello
 </details>

 <a name="dataset-section-id" />